World Mental Health Day T-Shirt

 In many ways, mental health is just like physical health: everybody has it and we need to take care of it.

 Over the course of your life, if you experience mental health problems, your thinking, mood, and behaviour could be affected.
 The common problems range from depression and anxiety to rarer problems such as schizophrenia and bipolar disorder.

 Experiencing a mental health problem is often upsetting, confusing and frightening, particularly at first.
 If you become unwell, you may feel that it’s a sign of weakness, or that you are ‘losing your mind’.

 However, in reality, mental health problems are a common human experience.
 They can happen to all kinds of people from all walks of life.
-And it’s likely that, when you find a combination of self-care treatment and support that works for you, you will get better.
+And it’s likely that you will get better when you find a combination of self-care treatment and support that works for you.
 There is a way out.